Gwildor/Pyromancer/README.md

 * Add support for secure connections.
 * Add auth name for users if they are logged in and the track command module is enabled.
+* Add option to denote a command for admins only for management commands.
 * Fix not being able to connect on Python 2.7.

 #### 1.0 - 2014-10-18